What is Cloud Connect and how does it work?

 • What is Ethernet connectivity?

-Simply put, business Ethernet or carrier Ethernet is the most common type of connectivity used today, enabling high-bandwidth connectivity for businesses across the country.
+Simply put, business Ethernet or Carrier Ethernet is the most common type of connectivity used today, enabling high-bandwidth connectivity for businesses across the country.
 It comprises a fibre connection that runs from the network directly to your premise.
 Before understanding why Ethernet is vital for business bandwidth it's important to know what is Ethernet connectivity.

 • What is Ethernet over FTTx?